configcat/docs/website/docs/advanced/targeting.md

 Although both Feature Flags are set to 10% ON / 90% OFF, Jane is only evaluated to **ON** for the `isTwitterSharingEnabled` Feature Flag.
 :::

-3. The Twitter Sharing Feature seems alright so let's increase the `isTwitterSharingEnabled` to **40% ON / 60% OFF**.
+3. The Twitter Sharing Feature seems alright, so let's increase the `isTwitterSharingEnabled` to **40% ON / 60% OFF**.

 |  | isTwitterSharingEnabled <br/> 40% ON / 60% OFF | isFacebookSharingEnabled <br/> 10% ON / 90% OFF |
 | - | - | - |
 | Jane | 8 < 40 <br/>-> **ON** | 64 >= 10 <br/>-> **OFF** |
 | Joe | 32 < 40 <br/>-> **ON** | 12 >= 10 <br/>-> **OFF** |

-4. Something seems strange with the Twitter Sharing Feature so let's rollback to the safe **10% ON / 90% OFF**.
+4. Something seems strange with the Twitter Sharing Feature, so let's rollback to the safe **10% ON / 90% OFF**.

 |  | isTwitterSharingEnabled <br/> 10% ON / 90% OFF | isFacebookSharingEnabled <br/> 10% ON / 90% OFF |
 | - | - | - |